Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    The following items define the behavior of an ingest source when encountering certain conditions.

     1. When the ingest source receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or 5xx response when attempting to POST content to the [=Receiving entity=], it MUST

-        a.
+         1a.
 For manifest objects: re-resolve DNS on each retry (per the DNS TTL) and retry indefinitely.

-        b.
+         1b.
 For media objects: re-resolve DNS on each retry (per the DNS TTL) and continue uploading for n seconds, where n is the segment duration.
 After it reaches the media object duration value, drop the current data and continue with the next media object, updating the manifest object with a discontinuity marker appropriate for the protocol format at hand.
 To maintain continuity of the time-line, the ingest source SHOULD continue to upload the missing media object with a lower priority.
 Once a media object is successfully uploaded, the ingest source SHOULD update the corresponding manifest object to reflect the now available media object.
 Note that many HLS clients do not like changes to manifest files, such as removing a previously present discontinuity, so care should be taken in choosing to make such updates.

     2. Upon receipt of an HTTP 403 or 400 error, for all objects (manifest and non-manifest), the ingest source MUST not retry and stop attempting to ingesting objects and provide a log or fatal error condition.

    ## HLS specific requirements ##{#HLS_Ingest_specific_requirements}